ajallow07/Cloud-Metric/README.md

 `sudo docker-compose up`

+Go to your browser and type in `http://[your container IP]:5000`, you should see the application interface!

 Now you got cloud metric running the app and mongodb in a single docker container :clap: :clap: :clap:

 **External Mining and Monitoring files**